DND-DRDC-RDDC/OS_PyCoMod/README.md

     self.g = sp.parameter(0.1)

     #flows
-    self.Fsi = sp.flow(lambda: self.b()*self.I()*self.S()/self.N(), src=self.S, dest=self.I)
+    self.Fsi = sp.flow(lambda: self.b()*self.S()*self.I()/self.N(), src=self.S, dest=self.I)
     self.Fir = sp.flow(lambda: self.g()*self.I(), src=self.I, dest=self.R)

     #output
     self._set_output('S', 'I', 'R')
 ```

-The first two lines above begin the definition of a custom class inheriting from the SIRplus *model* class and override the model's *_build* function to define the elements of the model.
-In this case, we create the three compartments using sirplus *pools*, specifying the initial value of each pool.
+The first two lines begin the definition of a custom class inheriting from the SIRplus *model* class and override the model's *_build* function to define the elements of this model.
+In this case, we create the three compartments (S,I,R) using sirplus *pools*, specifying the initial value of each pool.
 We define the value *N* (the total population) as a sirplus *equation*.
 Equations are defined by a function referencing other model elements.
 Lamda functions are syntactically compact for this purpose.
 To obtain the value of a model element, we call the object (add open and close-brackets).
 For example, the current number of susceptible individuals is obtained by *self.S()*.
 We then create the transmission rate, *b*, and recovery rate, *g*, using sirplus *parameters*, and specify their values.
 Next, we define the movement between the compartments using sirplus *flows*.
 Flows are defined by a function, similar to the equation class.
 In this case, the flow functions correspond to the rate equations, *Fsi* and *Fir*, defined above.
 Flows must also specify a source pool and a destination pool.
 Note that when specifying source and destination pools, we reference the pool object itself rather than calling it (e.g. *src=self.S*, not *src=self.S()*).
 A final step in specifying the model is to let SIRplus know which outputs we want to capture for analysis.
 This is done by calling the model's *_set_output* function and providing the names of the model elements that we want to track.

 Having defined the *simple_sir* model class, we can now create an instance of it.